 Rising damp is caused by groundwater moving up through your masonry underneath the plaster on your walls.
 Moisture is sucked in through small holes or tubes in what is called capillary action.
 Rising damp is most common in basements and on ground floors.

 You can spot rising damp by tidemarks near the skirting boards on your walls.
 These yellow or brown bands are the chlorides and nitrates (salts) left behind from the groundwater.
 One way to prevent rising damp is through injecting a chemical, damp-proof course in your walls.
-This type of treatment must be regulated, so it’s best to rely on London damp proofing specialists to combat rising damp.
+This type of treatment must be regulated, so it’s best to rely on damp proofing specialists to combat rising damp.

 Whereas rising damp moves from the ground upward, penetrating damp can spread laterally through your walls and across your ceiling.
-It’s caused by water leaking through your walls and is a common type of damp in London homes.
+It’s caused by water leaking through your walls and is a common type of damp in homes.

 Penetrating damp is the result of a number of things.
 It could be due to faults in the structure, like missing roof tiles, poorly fitted windows and doors, overflowing gutters, and leaky pipes.
 You can spot penetrating damp as a blotchy patch on the walls or ceiling which never airs out.
 The spots usually get darker when it rains.
 Penetrating damp will also cause a damp or musty smell.

 The best treatment for penetrating damp is prevention; keep your home well-maintained and check for structural issues.
-Damp proofing experts in London can also give you a professional survey to identify the source of the penetrating damp.
+Damp proofing experts can also give you a professional survey to identify the source of the penetrating damp.

 Condensation is the most common form of damp.
 It occurs when moist air bounces off cold surfaces, causing water droplets to form.
-Condensation is most prevalent in London homes with little or poor ventilation –, especially in wintertime.
+Condensation is most prevalent in homes with little or poor ventilation –, especially in wintertime.
 Bathrooms and kitchens tend to be the most affected.
-You’ll see condensation on or near windows, as damp patches on your walls, or even as the black mould.
+You’ll see condensation on or near windows, as damp patches on your walls, or even as the black mold.

 Improving your home’s ventilation is the best way to treat condensation.
 There are specific types of vents you can install, or you can try a simple dehumidifier.
 Condensation might be a symptom of a larger, more dangerous damp problem, though.
 As always, damp specialists can help you out if you’re experiencing persistent problems with condensation.